UX and UI Testing: Get and Retain Users With A-Level UX

 • UI testing can be performed as soon as the element has been designed and coded, while it’s only possible to do UX testing after the element has been linked to the specific functionality.

-• UI testing can be successfully automated, and is generally pretty easy to automate, while UX testing heavily relies on the human eye and human interaction with software, which makes it challenging to automate.
+• User interface testing can be successfully automated, and is generally pretty easy to automate, while UX testing heavily relies on the human eye and human interaction with software, which makes it challenging to automate.

 The process of UI/UX testing encompasses a wide range of activities and requires a well-thought-out approach with a lot of planning.
 However, the whole process can be broken down into just three steps.
 Here is how to do UI/UX testing.